Top destinations for getting off the tourist track in Vietnam

 In case you have been too familiar with the natural wonder Ha Long Bay, you can find a perfect alternative near this famous spot: Bai Tu Long Bay.
 With all the same limestone giants poking their rocky fingers out of the calm waters, but without all the monstrous resorts of Ha Long City, Bai Tu Long is definitely the choice for travelers who are not into the commotion.
 You can enter Bai Tu Long directly by going to Cam Pha, or also get junk boats out of Ha Long Bay to visit here.

 Chau Doc is a sleepy town near the Cambodian border, on the same river that floats Can Tho’s famed markets.
-This town is an interesting place especially for culture lovers, with the impressive variety of cultural influences from Cham, Khmer, and Chinese.
+This town is an interesting place especially for culture lovers, with an impressive variety of cultural influences from Cham, Khmer, and Chinese.
 This town is well-known for Vietnam travelers as a border gate to enter Cambodia, however, there are few of them staying in Chau Doc, therefore it’s not touristy at all.
 To enjoy the authentic local life, admire the beautiful landscape and dig in the cultural factors, this town is an ideal destination for some days in your Vietnam itinerary.

 Most of you may know about Phu Quoc Island, the island paradise for beach hoppers.
 But instead of staying in some fancy seaside resorts and laying under the sun, the next time you can try Duong Dong town – a picturesque fishing village with vibrant markets and a turquoise fleet of boats moored all along the river and offshore.
 Duong Dong will not only help you avoid tourist crowds, but also bring you wonderful street lined with stacks of tanks all filled with the live catch for you to choose from, which is perfect for seafood lovers.
 Don’t be so time-thrifty in wandering the town, as you may find a lot of exciting experiences on your own.
 And as you know, it is the best part of travel, building up your self-experiences.